 How to Get More Twitter Followers

 1. Include SEO Keywords Into Your Twitter Bio

 You can gain followers on Twitter by optimizing your bio for keywords.
 Twitter allows users to perform keyword searches for conversations to join and people to follow.
 If you want your ecommerce store to be discovered on Twitter when someone searches a particular keyword phrase, incorporate it into your Twitter bio.
 This will help people discover your Twitter account in search results where they can follow you in one click.
 You’ll likely want to stick to only a couple of main keywords that really describe what your online store is.

 If you’re looking to increase Twitter followers, then you’ll need to reach out to people talking about your niche.
 How?
 Try using Twitter search.
-If you sell jeans, and you see people asking for recommendations on a great fitting pair of jeans, you can jump right into the conversation to introduce your store and its products to potential customers.
+If you sell jeans, and you see people asking for recommendations on a great fitting pair of jeans, jump right into the conversation by introducing your store and its products to potential customers.

 You can use social media tools like Tweetdeck and HootSuite to create rows of Twitter searches that will auto-update as new tweets match the keywords you have specified.
 This will allow you to go to one screen and see your search results without having to re-run them on a regular basis.
 You can also use tools like IFTTT to get emailed alerts when a tweet matches a keyword search.

-Want to get more Twitter followers?
+Want even more Twitter followers?
 Then, you’ll want to add a Twitter badge to your website.
 Most major brands and retailers have a link to their Twitter profiles alongside links to their Facebook, Instagram, and YouTube pages.
-These links can be minimalistically placed, like MVMT Watches does in their footer.
+These icon links can be placed in the footer.
+Check out MVMT Watches as an example.

 HELM Boots, on the other hand, spells out their social links in the footer.

 Note Beauty adds a call to action to the footer column, asking visitors to connect via Twitter and other social media channels.